Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduces and formalizes the Robust Task Networking Under Attrition (RTNUA) problem and presents $\Phi$IREMAN (Physics-Informed Robust Employment of Multi-Agent Networks), which achieves robust networking through physics-inspired fluid dynamics modeling to produce emergent behaviors that both anticipate and respond to attrition.
-Our experimental results demonstrate that $\Phi$IREMAN successfully produces redundant network topologies that maintain connectivity despite ongoing attrition, significantly outperforming DCCRS~\cite{DCCRS} and establishing a new state-of-the-art for the problem.
+This paper introduces and formalizes the Robust Task Networking Under Attrition (RTNUA) problem and presents $\Phi$IREMAN (Physics-Informed Robust Employment of Multi-Agent Networks), which achieves robust networking through physics-inspired fluid dynamics modeling to produce{fluid-like potential field dynamics, producing} emergent behaviors that both anticipate and respond to attrition.
+Our experimental results demonstrate that $\Phi$IREMAN successfully produces redundant network topologies that maintain connectivity despite ongoing attrition, outperforming state-of-the-art baselines.
 Problem size and attrition rate emerge as primary constraints on achievable task uptime, with the task-tree potential field geometry proving essential for guiding drones toward effective network configurations.